storestartup/partially-api/source/includes/_payments.md

 step 2 in making a payment on a payment plan, adjusting future installments signs the updated payment schedule contract from the create step and processes the payment

+In case the supplied payment method requires 3d secure authentication, the resulting payment will have status "requires_action" and will contain the "redirect_url" key.
+In this scenario, you should redirect the user to the "redirect_url" to authorize the payment, after which point they will be redirected back to the "return_url" you provide.

 ### HTTP Request

 `POST /payment/confirm`